mapfde/cieb/CompIndex/CompIndex-draft.md

 ======================================================================
 COMPETENCY INDEX

 Fundamentals of Resource Description Framework
     Identity in RDF
     RDF data model
-        COMPETENCIES:
         -- Knows the subject-predicate-object component structure of a triple -- Understands the difference between literals and non-literals -- Understands that any URI or literal denotes some "thing" in the world whether real, imagined, or conceptual; and, all things are called "resources"